It Ends with Us poster

 Narrative Framework

-This structural analysis employs proven narrative structure principles that track dramatic progression.
-By mapping It Ends with Us against these established plot points, we can identify how the filmmaker utilizes or subverts traditional narrative conventions.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
+By mapping It Ends with Us against these established plot points, we can identify how Justin Baldoni utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish It Ends with Us within the drama genre.

 Comparative Analysis